-555 6 Conclusion
+6 Conclusion

-New 10Be surface exposure ages from the Rock Creek drainage in the eastern Beartooth mountain range yield new insight into the timing of western U.S. glaciation.
-After likely retreating from the LGM limit between 22 ka and 18 ka, the glacier stabilized in the Upper Valley during the Younger Dryas stadial as evidenced by the Emerald Lake moraine (12.5 ± 0.7 ka).
+New 10Be surface exposure ages from the Rock Creek drainage in the eastern Beartooth Mountains yield new insight into the timing of western US glaciation.
+After likely retreating from the LGM limit between 22 and 18 ka, the glacier stabilized in the Upper Valley during the Younger Dryas stadial, as evidenced by the Emerald Lake moraine $(12.5 \pm 0.7 \text{ ka})$.
 This age redefines the age of the deposit, which was initially suggested to be Neoglacial in age by Graf (1971), and fits a trend of previously assigned Neoglacial deposits being geochronologically constrained to latest Pleistocene and earliest Holocene glaciation (Marcott et al., 2019).
-Evidence of Neoglaciation is found within the Upper Valley in the presence of the Little Glacier Lake lateral moraines that yielda range of exposure ages between 2,250 ± 60 yrs and 1,060 ± 40 yrs, with continued glacial-periglacial rock glacier fluctuations occurring throughout the late Holocene between 2,030 ± 60 yrs and 720 ± 50 yrs.
-These deposits support evidence that climatic conditions within the western U.S. were favorable for glaciation at high elevations in the late Holocene (Marcott et al., 2019; Solomina et al., 2016).
-Glaciation continued within the Upper Valley until retreat of the Triangle Lake glacier between 390 ± 20 yrs and 120 ± 10 yrs, with only ephemeral glaciers and ice patches remaining today.
+Evidence of Neoglaciation is found within the Upper Valley in the presence of the Little Glacier Lake lateral moraines that yield a range of exposure ages between 2250 ± 60 and 1060 ± 40 years, with continued glacial- periglacial rock glacier fluctuations occurring throughout the late Holocene between 2030 ± 60 and 720 ± 50 years.
+These deposits support evidence that climatic conditions within the western US were favorable for glaciation at high elevations in the late Holocene (Marcott et al., 2019; Solomina et al., 2016).
+Glaciation continued within the Upper Valley until retreat of the Triangle Lake glacier between 390 ± 20 and 120 ± 10 years, with only ephemeral glaciers and ice patches remaining today.